bmokase3093/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a script that compiles a Python script file.

-The Python file name will be stored in the environment variable
+The Python file name will be stored in the environment variable Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode